jonmartin721/devwatch-github/README.md

 **Built with ❤️ for developers who want to stay productive**

-[⭐ Star this repo](https://github.com/jonmartin721/devwatch-github) if it helps you stay on top of your GitHub activity!
+[⭐ Star this repo](https://github.com/jonmartin721/devwatch-github) if it helps you in any way!

 </div>